dounan/chat-pc-site/docs/macos/chat-with-selected-text.md

 1. Select some text in any application

-1. Open the chat window with `Control-Space`.
+1. Open the chat window by clicking the menu bar icon, or via the keyboard shortcut `Control-Option-Space` (default).

 1. Once the chat window is open, you can see your selected text.